Towards Generative Location Awareness for Disaster Response: A Probabilistic Cross-view Geolocalization Approach: Related Work

 Climate change is intensifying the frequency and severity of extreme weather events, including hurricanes, heavy rainfall, and coastal storm surges \citep{ellis2024principles}.
 These phenomena are no longer isolated anomalies but increasingly recurring patterns that pose long-term risks to human settlements and infrastructure \citep{jones2012harnessing}.
 Rising global temperatures have led to accelerated sea-level rise and increased atmospheric moisture, both of which contribute directly to the likelihood and impact of urban flooding events caused by climate-induced disasters (e.g., Hurricanes, Heavy rainfalls, etc.) \citep{hulme1999relative}.
 As a result, the intersection of climate science, disaster response, and geospatial analytics has become a crucial area for research and policy intervention.

-Urban flood resilience (UFR) focuses on the capacity of cities to prepare for, withstand, and recover from flood-related disasters \citep{bertilsson2019urban}.
-UFR often involves not only physical infrastructure such as drainage systems and flood barriers, but also data-driven tools for early warning, impact assessment, and adaptive planning.
-With the growing availability of remote sensing data and advanced GeoAI methods, urban flood resilience can be enhanced through near-realtime monitoring, fine-grained damage mapping, and predictive modeling \citep{li2025cross}.
-In recent years, events like Hurricane Ian have highlighted the need for integrated systems that combine environmental sensing, citizen-contributed data, and AI-powered analytics to improve situational awareness and guide emergency response \cite{yin2025triple}.
+Disaster risk and resilience received insufficient emphasis in sustainable development planning, despite the obvious relationship between disasters and development \citep{hallegatte2016unbreakable, cai2018synthesis}.
+Disaster resilience building (e.g., prevention, preparedness, and disaster response systems) for predictable events like the major climate extreme weather conditions such as cyclones, hurricanes, wildfires, heat and cold waves \citep{li2020exploration, zhou2025rapid, shives2025multiple, russo2023increasing}, helps to protect both human and economic assets.
+With the growing availability of remote sensing data and advanced GeoAI methods, disaster resilience can be enhanced through near real-time monitoring, fine-grained damage mapping, and predictive modeling \citep{li2025cross}.
+In recent years, events like Hurricane Ian \citep{yin2025triple} and California wildfires \citep{shives2025multiple} have highlighted the need for integrated systems that combine environmental sensing, citizen-contributed data, and AI-powered analytics to improve situational awareness and guide emergency response.